-Web Designer Sarah Chavez is a southern California native with a background in photography, videography, and web design for her company and others.
+Web Designer Sarah Chavez is a southern California native with a background in photography, videography, and web design for her company, Picture Something Productions, and others.
 Sarah has a BFA in Documentary Filmmaking from Chapman University.

-Founder / Executive Director The son of a journalist and a historian, Mason Funk grew up in Los Angeles, and graduated from Stanford University.
-Prior to creating OUTWORDS, Mason produced and directed hundreds of hours of award-winning non-fiction programs for the Discovery Channel, National Geographic, Fox Sports, and other major networks.
+Founder / Executive Director Mason Funk grew up in Los Angeles and graduated from Stanford University.
+Prior to creating OUTWORDS, Mason produced and directed award-winning non-fiction films for the Discovery Channel, National Geographic, Fox Sports, and other major networks.

-Production Coordinator Michelle Patterson has extensive post production experience worked in film, TV and streaming video (including one Emmy-nominated project).
-She has also worked as a web and graphic designer.
+Production Coordinator Michelle Patterson has extensive post-production experience in film, TV and streaming video (including one Emmy-nominated project).
+She is also a web and graphic designer.
 Michelle holds a BA in Mass Communications from UCLA.

 Director of Photography Natalie Tsui (b.
 1985, Hong Kong) lives in Oakland, California.
-Her award winning work, which revolves around identity, memory, and subjectivity, has screened at the Frameline, the National Queer Arts Festival, and the Festival de Cannes.
+Her award-winning work, which revolves around identity, memory, and subjectivity, has screened at Frameline, the National Queer Arts Festival, and the Festival de Cannes.

 Kylar Broadus is the director of the Transgender Civil Rights Project at the National LGBTQ Task Force.
 In 2012, Kylar made history by becoming the first openly transgender person to testify before Congress.

-Christine Hurley is a longtime LGBT activist who lives in Boston, MA.
+Longtime LGBT activist Christine Hurley lives in Boston, MA.
 A photographer at Hurley Event Photography, she has photographed many LGBT and civic events.

 Mary Morten is president of Morten Group, a non-profit and for-profit consulting firm.
 In 2016, Morten Group launched its Equity and Inclusion Institute, offering culturally competent solutions for achieving equity at organizations across America.

-Gautam Raghavan served from 2011-2014 as President Obama’s liaison to the LGBTQ and Asian American/Pacific Islander community, and as the Gill Foundation’s VP of Policy from 2011-2014.
+Gautam Raghavan served from 2011-2014 as President Obama’s liaison to the LGBTQ and Asian American/Pacific Islander communities, and as the Gill Foundation’s VP of Policy from 2014-2017.